 Brief Personal Information: Outside of FSAP, I spend time with my family, including my 2 children.
 I also enjoy music, continuing education in my field, participating in Sprint distance triathlons, hiking, and writing.

-Lunch is provided by Elevations Credit Union.
-Registration is required.
+Lunch is provided and sponsored by Elevations Credit Union.

 About Christine Gust

 The theme of Christine's sessions are centered around her mission to support people who want to break out of old paradigms and limiting behaviors to create innovations and new possibilities, both personally and professionally.

 Incorporating recent findings in psychology and neuroscience, expertise in innovative techniques, and practical business experience, Christine teaches employers and their staff how to identify and transform counterproductive behaviors that negatively impact their performance, health, and satisfaction.

 In addition to 10 years in private practice, Christine earned an MBA and Doctor of Naturopathy degrees and builds on 15 years Human Resources

 Let’s face it; stress is a component of life, but certain foods and habits can make everyday life stressors feel much worse and even make you sick.
 Learn how to plan meals to reduce stress on your body for more energy, better mood, less sugar cravings and the increased ability to handle daily ups and downs.
 Hint – it starts with breakfast!
 Presented by Jen Marshall, CNT